 In spite of the worst adhesion, the presence of chitosan in the wet-laid non-woven scaffold markedly improved proliferation.
-While 7 days after seeding our MTT test suggested a good proliferation (absorption 0.45±0.01) but there was still no significant increase compared with the PGA or PGA/HA scaffolds, the PGA/PVA/CH showed a different outline after 14 days of cultivation.
-The amount of cells increased significantly (1.05±0.14 on day 14) and reached the same level as the control TCP sample (1.12±0.12) (Fig. 3).
+While seven days after seeding our MTT test suggested a good proliferation (absorption 0.45 ± 0.01) but still did not prove a significant increase compared with the PGA or PGA/HA scaffolds, the PGA/PVA/CH showed a different outline after 14 days of cultivation.
+The amount of cells increased significantly (1.05 ± 0.14 on day 14; see Fig. 3) and reached the same statistical level as the control TCP sample (1.12 ± 0.12).